pilgreen/loopit/README.md

 #### -data file|url

 The data flag will accept a file path on the system or a url to a CSV or JSON file.
-The program will first determine the appropriate file type by extension and then make a map of the file data to pass to the template.
+Loopit will first determine the appropriate file type by extension and then make a map of the file data to pass to the template.

 In the case of a CSV file, loopit will create an object for each row using the first row as the keys for each object.
 Therefore, the file needs to have a header row with column names that can be used in the dot notation of the "text/template" pacakge.
 As a general rule stick to single words without punctuation and you should be fine.